KunihiroS/TSUKIHIME-BLOODYMOON/README.md

 - Main Color: `#4A0F20` - Deep red that forms the foundation of the theme
 - Secondary Color: `#72163D` - Slightly lighter shade that creates subtle contrast
-- Accent Color: `#C33150` - Vibrant red used for highlights and important UI elements
+- Accent Color: `#FF5A7E` - Vibrant pink used for highlights and important UI elements

 ## Screenshots